School of Nursing

 Master of Science in Nursing

-The master of science in nursing (M.S.N.) program prepares nurses for advanced practice nursing focused on direct patient care (e.g. nurse practitioner, clinical nurse specialist) or as advanced specialists in health care systems (e.g. administration, outcomes).
+The Master of Science in nursing (M.S.N.) program prepares nurses for advanced practice nursing focused on direct patient care or as advanced specialists in health care systems

 Length of Program

-The program of study varies from 32 to 46 credits of academic course work including clinical practice, an oral comprehensive examination, and a master’s paper (or in some cases, a thesis).
+The program of study varies from 32 to 46 credits of academic course work including clinical practice, a professional portfolio as a substitute for the oral comprehensive examination, and a master's paper (or in some cases, a thesis).
 Students may pursue the M.S.N. degree on a full-time or part-time basis.

 The curriculum consists of four components: the professional core, the research core, the clinical core, and the advanced nursing practice core courses.
 The professional core courses (NURS 646, NURS 647) and research core courses (NURS 778, NURS 779, NURS 992 or 993) are required of most M.S.N. students.
 The clinical core courses and advanced practice area courses focus on the student's selected area of specialization and role preparation.

-The specialty areas offered by the program reflect a combination of current practice trends as well as available faculty resources.
-Content in specialty areas and the types of areas of specialization offered are adjusted based on these factors.
+The program options offered reflect a combination of current practice trends as well as available faculty resources.
 In some advanced practice specialty areas, electives in nursing or other disciplines or courses to support a focus area are required.
-Each student is admitted to a specific advanced practice area and a faculty advisor helps design a program of study that is appropriate to the student’s educational and career goals.
+Each student is admitted to a specific advanced practice area and assigned a faculty advisor to design a program of study that is appropriate to the student's educational and career goals.
 Upon completion of the program, students are eligible to sit for national certification examinations appropriate to their advanced area of preparation.

-The current advanced practice nursing population foci include adult/gerontology nurse practitioner, family nurse practitioner, pediatric nurse practitioner/primary care, and psychiatric-mental health nursing nurse practitioner (family focus).
+The current advanced practice nursing population foci include adult/gerontology nurse practitioner, family nurse practitioner, pediatric nurse practitioner/primary care, and psychiatric-mental health nursing nurse practitioner.
 The advanced specialties in health care systems include administration, clinical nurse leader, education, informatics, and outcomes management.
-The M.S.N. program also includes specialty courses in adult oncology advanced practice.
+The M.S.N. program also includes advanced practice courses in adult oncology.
 M.S.N. students may elect to take these offerings as electives or declare an oncology focus in addition to their primary population of interest.
 For students in the health care systems informatics option, dual M.S.N./M.S.I.S. and M.S.N./M.S.L.S. degree options are available through the School of Nursing and the School of Information and Library Science.
-An up-to-date listing of the advanced nursing practice areas being offered and detailed descriptions of the curriculum for each option may be accessed through the School of Nursing home page (nursing.unc.edu); click on "Academic Programs."

 Doctor of Philosophy in Nursing